Stonewall (charity): Repeal of LGBT military ban (2000)

 One of Stonewall's first and longest campaigns challenged the ban on lesbians and gay men serving in the armed forces.
 The campaign began when Robert Ely, who had served in the British Army for 17 years, and former Army Nurse Elaine Chambers approached Stonewall.
 The discovery of a letter had led to Ely's sexual orientation being disclosed and he was subjected to an investigation and discharged from the army.
 In 1998, Stonewall was approached by Jeanette Smith, who had been discharged from the Royal Air Force, and Duncan Lustig Prean, a Royal Navy commander who was being so discharged from the Navy.
 They asked Stonewall to arrange legal representation, leading to a long battle through the courts with Graham Grady and John Beckett also joining the case.

 The case pre-dated the Human Rights Act 1998.
-Although the judges in the High Court and Court of Appeal said that they felt the ban was not justified they could not overturn it and the individuals had to take the case to the European Court of Human Rights where they were successful.
+Although the judges in the High Court and Court of Appeal said that they felt the ban was not justified, they could not overturn it and the individuals had to take the case to the European Court of Human Rights where they were successful.
 The judgment of the court was a vindication of the rights of lesbians and gay men and the New Labour government of the time immediately announced that the ban would be lifted.
 This took effect on 12 January 2000, and a new general code of sexual conduct was introduced.
-While the internal policy had changed in 2000, the law banning homosexuality in the armed forces was not repealed until the 2016 Armed Forces Act.
+While the internal policy had changed in 2000, the law banning homosexuality in the armed forces was not officially repealed until the 2016 Armed Forces Act.

 In February 2005, the Royal Navy joined Stonewall's Diversity Champions programme, the Royal Air Force and the British Army, the largest of the three services in June 2008.
 The number of major employers involved in the programme grew from 100 members in 2005 to over 600 in 2010.
 Organisations now engaged in the programme, between them employing over four million people include many UK universities health trusts banks and financial institutions.

-Diversity Champions programme (2001)
+Diversity Champions programme (2001-2025)

-In 2001, Stonewall launched its Diversity Champions programme, a programme which works with over 900 organisations to ensure that lesbian, gay, bisexual, transgender and queer people (the LGBTQ+ community) are comfortable in the workplace.
-This includes addressing outright discrimination, as well as "more discrete" forms of heterosexist thinking.
+In 2001, Stonewall launched its Diversity Champions programme, a programme which worked with over 900 organisations to ensure that lesbian, gay, bisexual, transgender and queer people (the LGBTQ+ community) were comfortable in the workplace.
+This included addressing outright discrimination, as well as "more discrete" forms of heterosexist thinking.

-Employers who pay to join the scheme are given a logo to use on promotional materials and are listed on a 'Proud Employers' careers site.
-They gain access to a library of resources and may have their policies reviewed for LGBT inclusivity by Stonewall staff.
-Members of the scheme are given advice on words and phrases used in their staff support materials, including a preference for gender-neutral language.
+Employers who paid to join the scheme were given a logo to use on promotional materials and were listed on a 'Proud Employers' careers site.
+They gained access to a library of resources and could have their policies reviewed for LGBT inclusivity by Stonewall staff.
+Members of the scheme were given advice on words and phrases used in their staff support materials, including a preference for gender-neutral language.